“It's very simple. If it jiggles, it's fat.”

 In 1983, Joelle had become a minor celebrity in Poughkeepsie after being a big winner on The Price Is Right.
-Joelle continued to leverage her minor TV fame until her death in 2003 from atypical pneumonia; contracted after inhaling infected bird droppings blown into her lungs by The Big Cup’s unhygienic and outdated air conditioning system.
+Joelle continued to leverage her minor TV fame until her death from atypical pneumonia in 2003, contracted after inhaling infected bird droppings blown into her lungs by The Big Cup’s unhygienic and outdated air conditioning system.

-By the time he turned three, Adam's nervousness had resulted in him developing the habit of double and triple checking things—light switches, toilet seats, buttons, trouser zippers, door locks, fire extinguishers—just to be sure that everything was in order.
+By the time he turned three, Adam's nervousness had resulted in him developing the habit of double-checking things—light switches, toilet seats, trouser zippers, shirt buttons, door locks, fire extinguishers—just to be sure that everything was in order.

 If Joelle was vacuuming, Adam would follow behind her making sure she didn’t vacuum up anything important, or knock over anything fragile; if Bernard was drinking hot tea, Adam would push his cup away from the edge of the desk and put a coaster under it; if Joelle was smoking a cigarette under the London plane tree in the back yard, when she finished Adam would take the garden hose and douse the smoldering butt to make sure it didn’t start a fire; if Bernard was going on a road trip, Adam would check that the car tires were properly inflated and in good condition, and that all the car lights were in proper working order.
 Adam just didn’t like to take risks when it came to safety, his own or other people’s.

-By the time he was four, Adam had clearly taken over the role of adult in the small McCall family.
-It was Bernard’s incompetence when it came to practical matters in the world that was the main factor behind Adam’s dawning realization that his father was actually not trust-worthy.
+Before he turned five, Adam took over the role of adult in the small McCall family.
+It was Bernard’s disinterest and incompetence when it came to practical matters in the world that was the main factor behind Adam’s dawning realization that his father was not trustworthy.
 Both Bernard and Adam vividly recall the moment this transition occurred.

 The year was 2002.
-Bernard’s big product launch with Abercrombie Industries—Augmented Intelligence Plus © (AI+)—had taken place the previous year.
-The launch had been accompanied by a significant flurry of activity and angst on Bernard’s part; Adam had never seen his father so nervous as the day he’d put on his best suit and tie, and had taken off to New Eden to face the press with Ken Abercrombie.
+Bernard’s big product launch with Abercrombie Industries—Augmented Intelligence Plus (AI+) ©—had taken place the previous year.
+The launch had been accompanied by a significant flurry of activity and angst on Bernard’s part; Adam had never seen his father so nervous as the day he’d put on his best suit and tie and had taken off to New Eden City to face the press with Ken Abercrombie.
 That’d been in March of 2001.

-At only four years of age, Adam wasn’t yet old enough to be Bernard’s confidante with respect to his work or his general dis-ease with life, and no one in Poughkeepsie or at Abercrombie Industries seemed to have stepped into that role either—Bernard didn’t have any friends that Adam knew of—so Bernard tended to keep all of his worries tightly bottled up inside himself.
+At such a young age, Adam wasn’t yet mature enough to be Bernard’s confidante with respect to his work or his general dis-ease with life, and no one in Poughkeepsie or at Abercrombie Industries seemed to have stepped into that role either—Bernard didn’t have any friends that Adam knew of—so Bernard tended to keep all his worries tightly bottled up inside himself.

 “What’s the matter dad?”
 Adam asked, concerned.